rjt-rockx/mee6-levels-api/README.md

 Please do not ask for support for this package at the Mee6 Support server.
 Instead, you may message me directly at rjt#2336 or open an issue here for any concerns related to this package.

+## Installation
+Install from npm as follows:

+`npm install mee6-levels-api`

 ## Usage
 ```js
 const Mee6LevelsApi = require("mee6-levels-api");